Southern Pacific 1744: Heber Valley Railroad excursion service

-Citizens in the Heber area successfully petitioned the State of Utah to help save the railroad, leading to the creation of the Heber Valley Historic Railroad Authority in the early 1990s.
-By that time, however, No. 1744 was auctioned off to Tarantula Corporation.
-It was moved by truck to Ogden, and then moved by rail East-bound to Fort Worth, Texas, where it was re-lettered Fort Worth and Western (FWWR).
-There were plans to operate the locomotive to pull the FWWR's Tarantula excursion trains.
-However, such plans have fallen through, and No. 1744 instead spent the rest of the decade in storage at Fort Worth.
-On May 21, 1999, No. 1744 was sold to the Rio Grande Pacific Corporation (RGP), who gave it a thorough overhaul beginning in January 2000 at a combined purchase and rebuild cost of $1.3 million.
-No. 1744 was test fired over FWWR trackage on September 9, 2000, and throughout the rest of the month, it was used for various test runs while pulling passenger cars, until it was approved to operate by the Federal Railroad Administration (FRA) on September 30.
-It was subsequently moved via flatcar to New Orleans, Louisiana in November of that year.
-The Locomotive made its official inaugural run the following month for the Burlington Rock Island Historical Society, and subsequently, it started pulling regular weekend passenger trains between Belle Chasse and Gretna on one of the RGP's subsidiaries, the New Orleans and Gulf Coast Railway.
+NO&GC stewardship

+The Locomotive made its official inaugural run the following month for the Burlington Rock Island Historical Society, and subsequently, it started pulling regular weekend passenger trains between Belle Chasse and Gretna on one of the RGP's subsidiaries, the New Orleans and Gulf Coast Railway (NOGC).
 With no way to turn the locomotive each run, No. 1744 would operate forwards to Gretna, and one or two EMD FP10 diesel units would pull the train back to Belle Chasse with No. 1744 pushing the train tender-first.
 As the only steam locomotive to operate on that line, the locomotive was earned the nickname "The Big Easy Steam Train".
-May 12, 2001 was the last day No. 1744 operated under RGP ownership, and as patronage was downgraded, the locomotive was put into storage in New Orleans for the next six years.
-It was undamaged in spite of the Katrina Hurricane of 2005.
+May 12, 2001 was the last day No. 1744 operated under RGP ownership, and as patronage was downgraded, the locomotive was again put into storage in New Orleans for the next six years.
+It was undamaged in spite of Hurricane Katrina in 2005.